 Micheal Pardue was elected first vice president of the Baptist State Convention of North Carolina in November 2018.
 He has served as pastor of First Baptist Church Icard in Connelly Springs, N.C., since 2013.
 Pardue previously served on the state convention’s Board of Directors and as president of the N.C.
 Baptist Pastors’ Conference.
 A native of Taylorsville, N.C., Pardue holds degrees from Gardner-Webb University, North Greenville University and Southeastern Baptist Theological Seminary.
 Pardue and his wife, Rachel, have seven children.

 Convention Second Vice President

 Matthew Ledbetter was elected second vice president of the Baptist State Convention of North Carolina in November 2018.
 He has served as pastor of Lighthouse Baptist Church in Sylva, N.C., since 2014.
 Ledbetter has more than 20 years of experience in local church ministry, and he has led several short-term missions teams to Mexico and Honduras.
 Ledbetter previously served on the state convention’s Board of Directors.
 Ledbetter is a graduate of Fruitland Baptist Bible College and Liberty University.
 He and his wife, Lana, have one daughter.

 Melanie Wallace was elected to serve as vice president of the Baptist State Convention of North Carolina’s Board of Directors in September 2018.
+Melanie became the president in July 2019 following the resignation of Clay Smith.
 Melanie has served on the board’s Church Planting and Missions Partnerships Committee and as an at-large member of the Executive Committee.
 Melanie is an active member of Hephzibah Baptist Church in Wendell, N.C.